 This creates a bunch of EPS barcodes plus the filenames.txt file:

-Indesign uses the first line of a data source as the field name.
-To indicate that the contents of the data source is not simply text but instead points to an image file, the field name has to begin with the AT sign (@).
+InDesign uses the first line of a data source as the field name.
+To indicate that the contents of the data source is not just text but instead points to an image file, the field name has to begin with the AT sign (@).

 Use a text editor to change the first line of filenames.txt from: